Verstappen wins 1st F1 title with last lap pass of Hamilton

 Hamilton did not participate in the post-race news conference with Verstappen and third-place finisher Carlos Sainz.
 He did one interview before the victory podium and congratulated Verstappen and Red Bull.

-Hamilton, who turns 37 next month, won three consecutive races coming into the finale to knock all 19 points off Verstappen’s lead in the standings.
+Hamilton, who turns 37 next month, used a late season surge to knock all 19 points off Verstappen’s lead in the standings.
 But his eight wins this season are the fewest for Hamilton since 2013, when he only won once and finished fourth in the standings.

 He praised the effort of Mercedes.